 You can also apply airbrush effects of white spots and glitter to make the water surface glisten with the reflection of light.

-I have described it very simply, but if you are able to draw more, you can look at a picture of the water’s surface and express it in more detail.
+This article has a simple introduction, but if you do more challenge, you can look at other pictures of the water surfaces and express it in more detail.

-Try using it for all kinds of illustrations!
+Try using this method for all kinds of illustrations!